Authentic Lessons for 21st Century Learning

 Display slide 9.
 The statement that the students discuss is "Money can buy happiness."
 Reiterate that everyone must fully understand the statement and rules before starting the activity.
 As the facilitator, you should have a few responses prepared to help guide the conversation along.

 As the debate begins, instruct the students to move to different sides of the room.
 One side should be the agree side, and the other the disagree side.
 Once all students have moved to their chosen sides, you may begin the debate.
-As facilitator, you should choose the side with the most students on it to go first.
+As facilitator, you should choose the side with the most students to go first.

-After the debate, pass out the Philosophical Chairs Written Evaluation Sheet and instruct your students to reflect on the activity while filling it out.
+After the debate, pass out the attached Philosophical Chairs Written Evaluation Sheet and instruct your students to reflect on the activity while filling it out.

 Explain